-Thousands of workers become ill, and dozens die, while working in extreme heat or humid conditions each year, according to the Occupational Safety and Health Administration (OSHA).
+Meteorology experts at The Weather Channel are forecasting warmer than average temperatures across much of the U.S. this summer.
+This is worth noting because thousands of workers become ill, and dozens die, while working in extreme heat or humid conditions each year, according to the Occupational Safety and Health Administration (OSHA).
 Heat illnesses can affect anyone, regardless of age, physical condition, or exposure time.
-In fact, to protect millions of workers, OSHA recently launched a National Emphasis Program whereby the organization will conduct heat-related workplace inspections to help prevent illnesses, injuries, or fatalities.

 Overexposure to heat can happen either indoors or outdoors.
 And, if the conditions are right, it can occur during any season – not just summer heat waves.
-Still, as temperatures rise throughout summer months, the KBS Health and Safety team believes it is essential for both facility managers and their crew members to follow best safety practices that can prevent heat-related illnesses.
+Still, as temperatures begin to rise this summer, the KBS Health and Safety team believes it is essential for both facility managers and their crew members to follow best safety practices that can prevent heat-related illnesses.

 KBS advises facility managers to focus on the OSHA guidelines of providing water, rest, and shade for their crews when they face extreme heat this summer: